Girl Most Likely

 The audience are first introduced to Imogene as an ambitious little girl and then as a failed 30-something, which leaves them wondering exactly where, and why, she lost her way in life.
 It’s small issues such as this that sadly stop the audience really understanding the characters’ motivations in this film.

 Girl Most Likely might not be the most gripping film in its genre, but as a comedy drama it’s certainly enjoyable.
-The film features a catchy soundtrack including the likes of Blondie and despite plenty of mishaps and misery for Imogene along the way; the film’s conclusion is upbeat and heartwarming.
+The film features a catchy soundtrack including the likes of Blondie, and despite plenty of mishaps and misery for Imogene along the way, its conclusion is upbeat and heartwarming.

 Girl Most Likely can be recommended to anyone looking for amusing, easy viewing with a few light-hearted laughs.